 Every person has different dietary needs.
 Doctors now individualize diet plans based on current eating habits, preferences, and a target weight or blood sugar level for that person.

-Foods containing carbohydrates, such as bread, pasta, and fruit, are the body's main fuel source for many bodily processes.
+Foods containing carbohydrates, such as bread, rice, pasta, milk, and fruit, are the main fuel source for many bodily processes.
 The body uses insulin to help bring glucose from the blood into the cells for energy.

 Impact on blood sugar levels

-Ketogenic diets may help to reduce blood sugar levels.
-As such, some people with type 2 diabetes following a ketogenic diet may be able to reduce their medication.
+Ketogenic diets may help reduce blood sugar levels.
+As such, some people with type 2 diabetes who also follow a ketogenic diet may be able to reduce their need for medication.

 Impact on weight

-The ketogenic diet helps the body burn fat, which is beneficial when trying to lose weight.
-This may be helpful for people whose excess weight has influenced the development of prediabetes and type 2 diabetes, as well as prediabetes.
+The ketogenic diet helps the body burn fat.
+This is beneficial when a person is trying to lose weight, and it may be helpful for people whose excess weight has influenced the development of prediabetes and type 2 diabetes.

-Research has shown that people undertaking a ketogenic diet show an improvement in blood sugar level management.
-They have also been shown to experience noticeable weight loss.
+Research has shown that people undertaking a ketogenic diet show an improvement in blood sugar level management and that some have experienced noticeable weight loss.